KensoBI/spc-cad/src/README.md

 1. Install the plugin in your Grafana instance
 2. Create a new panel and select "CAD" visualization
-3. Add a CAD model path in panel options
+3. Add a SPC CAD model path in panel options
 4. Configure your data query with feature positions
 5. Click features to create annotations